qchenevier/MBA_memoire/doc/reaction_actor.md

 Developing a digital-first mindset, making digital strategy everyone's job, cultivating an open culture that embraces digital innovations [@Karimi2015].

-Organizations need to find out whether their values give them the priority they need to reconfigure their capabilities.
-If not, values need to be changed first, since values ultimately determine what processes are in place [@Karimi2015].

 Adopt a multimedia mindset and view [your] business as a portfolio of products and services with different business models, pricing, and distribution strategies.
 A mindset that does not favor the status quo [@Karimi2015].

-Emphasize agility and learning over forecasting and planning.
-Change continues to accelerate, so long-term forecasting exercises are less relevant.
-Agility is more critical than ever.
-Companies need a mindset focused on learning, experimenting, and iterating [@Manyika2015].

-Think differently about your workforce.
-Investing in learning programs make more sense than perpetually recruiting.
-Companies have to create growth opportunities and other incentives for valued employees to stay [@Manyika2015].

-Individuals will have to keep developing their skills throughout their working lives and adjust to a fast-changing job market [@Manyika2015].

 #### Deploy technologies to improve & accelerate information processing